Why See The Wipers Times?

 What would you do if you came across a printing press in the midst of the First World War?
-That is the question asked by this new stage adaptation of Ian Hislop and Nick Newman's darkly satirical play that comes to London's Arts Theatre, following a successful UK tour.
-Telling the eyebrow-raising true story of a group of enterprising British troops who decided to publish a satirical newspaper for their fellow soldiers, join the Tommies 100 years in the past as they perform the sketches and comedy prose featured that lightened the mood of the Somme's trenches in their darkest hour.
+That is the question asked by this new stage adaptation of Ian Hislop and Nick Newman's darkly satirical play that returns to London's Arts Theatre in winter 2018.
+Telling the eyebrow-raising true story of a group of enterprising British troops who decided to publish a satirical newspaper for their fellow soldiers, join the Tommies 100 years in the past as they perform the sketches and comedy prose featured that lightened the mood of trenches of the Somme in our darkest hour.

 Suitable for ages 12+

 James Dutton as Roberts

 George Kemp as Pearson

 Dan Tetsell as General Mitford

 Seen The Wipers Times?
 Loved it?
 Hated it?